thisBedBugBytes/File_Manager_App/README.md

 To use the app, simply open it and navigate to the desired folder using the file browser.
 The files in the folder will be displayed in a RecyclerView, sorted by name by default.
 You can sort the files using the sorting menu in the app bar.

+The app must given permission to access all files present in the android device to properly function.

 If a file name is too long to fit in the available space, it will be truncated with an ellipsis to preserve as much information as possible.

 Tap on a file to open it in an appropriate application.
 To share a file, long-press on it to open the system share dialog.
 From there, you can select the app you want to use to share the file.